This article discusses the many wonderful things to do in Solvang, the Danish Capital of the United States.

 Danish Days – September

-Solvang Stop – October
+Solvang Stomp – October

 Julefest (Christmas Festival) – December

-For more information about local festivities, subscribe to the visitor’s bureau e-newsletter.
+For more information about local festivities, subscribe to the visitors’ bureau e-newsletter.

 Make Friends with the Locals